benjaminion/LLL_docs/lll_introduction.rst

     meant to be very simple and minimalistic; essentially just a tiny wrapper over coding in EVM directly.

-LLL is one of the original Ethereum smart contract programming languages and provides a different perspective and programming discipline when compared to the ubiquitous Solidity language.
-In particular, LLL is very effective at exposing the highly resource-constrained nature of the EVM and enables efficient use of those limited resources.
+In particular, LLL doesn't hide from you the highly resource-constrained nature of the EVM and enables efficient use of those limited resources.
+LLL facilitates the creation of very clean EVM code whilst removing the worst of the pain of coding for the EVM directly: namely stack management and jump management.

 These pages aim to provide a reference resource for LLL contract development.